 Bring lotion, eye drops, and a saline nasal spray if you’re prone to nosebleeds.
 It might seem counter-intuitive that you’ll be dry on a rafting trip, but the constantly dampness removes natural oils and leads to chapped, dry skin.
 A solid lotion, like these from Honey House, will be your favorite toiletry item.

-Secret Tip #11 – What the guidebook doesn’t tell you: How to go to the bathroom outdoors
+Secret Tip #11 – What the guidebook doesn’t tell you: How to go to the toilet outdoors

 Every park and reserve will have guidelines for wilderness toileting.
 For basic info read this Hygiene and Sanitation post from REI.
 That said…